How to Clean a Bobsweep Robot Vacuum

 If you need help differentiating the filters, look at the thickness and texture of each.
 The electrostatic filter is thinner and softer to touch than the HEPA filter.

-Step 11: Place Filters in Dustbin
+Place Filters in Dustbin

 Slide the small filter holder into place on bOb's back.
 There are two notches on the bin that hold it on bOb.